A lot of people enjoy watching professional wrestling matches, but they also like to know if they would get their money back after they quit.

 It’s not just for little guys.
 Many wrestlers weigh over 400 pounds and they get into some pretty nasty situations when they’re in the ring.

-Most wrestling belts are around the same weight as that.
+Most wrestling belts are around the same weight like that.
 If they were made for kids, they’d be the lightest, tiniest, smallest wrestling belts out there.

 A lot of the moves in wrestling involve striking and blocking.
 It’s not just a bunch of swinging of the arms and legs.
 Most of the moves involve locking the other person up so they can’t get away.